QiuJunning/QiuJunning.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received a Master of Science (M.S.) from Xi'an Jiaotong University and am currently a full-time research intern at Tencent Robotics X. My research experience spans a range of topics in computer vision and robotics, including 3D reconstruction with RGBD and stereo sensors, 6D pose estimation, 7-DoF grasp pose estimation, and robot system setup and calibration.
 I am broadly interested in embodied intelligence, with a particular focus on robotic perception and VLA (Vision-Language-Action).
-**I am actively seeking Ph.D. positions in computer vision or robotics for Spring or Fall 2026.
-Please feel free to contact me at junning.qiu@stu.xjtu.edu.cn.**

 # 🔥 News